sc0ttj/tea/README.md

 The TAP format is machine-readable, and you can pipe the results to other programs, to prettify it.

+The TAP output of `tea` is already indented and colourised a bit, to make it easier to read.

-These TAP prettifiers work OK with the TAP output of `tea`:
+But these TAP prettifiers work OK with the TAP output of `tea`:

 - [tap-difflet](https://github.com/namuol/tap-difflet)
 - [tap-diff](https://github.com/axross/tap-diff)